wendyverdonk93/docs/content/tools/tokenization/tokenization-available-for-plugins.md

 * Use a plugin that supports the tokenization tool
 * Enable recurring payments.

-Submit your request to enable recurring payments at your account manager at <sales@multisafepay.com>
+Submit your request to enable recurring payments to your account manager at <sales@multisafepay.com>

 When recurring payments are enabled in your MultiSafepay Control, the token can be received and processed.